• Buy From Us

 • Human trafficking

-• High control religious environments
+• High-control religious environments

 Top Trauma Bond Signs

 #1.
-You defend their bad behaviors.
+You defend their bad behaviours.

 #2.
 Pleasing the abuser

-Next to making excuses for the abuser, is pleasing them—another one of the many signs of trauma bond.
+Next to making excuses for the abuser is pleasing them—another one of the many signs of a trauma bond.
 Someone who is being abused might believe that pleasing the abuser will keep things from escalating… or genuinely want to please the abuser because “they do things for me” (like provide financially).
 Hormones can also play a role — the intense love shown during the cycle of abuse causes the release of dopamine, which serves as a “reward” for the abuse.
 It’s similar to how people become addicted to any other high-dopamine-producing process, like gambling or sex.

 #4.
 Coercive control